-- 28.1 Elections shall be held at each Annual Meeting in an even numbered year, to fill the positions of the elected Directors whose terms have expired.
+- 28.1 Elections shall be held at each Annual Meeting to fill the positions of the elected Directors whose terms have expired.
 The election of Directors shall be conducted by secret written ballot.
-The names of all of the nominees for elected Directors' positions shall appear on the ballot. - 28.2 Each Member in attendance at the Annual Meeting shall receive a number of ballots equal to the number of votes that the Member is entitled to cast as described in By-Law 24.
-Each Member shall designate one or more of its Delegates to vote on that Member's behalf.
-The available Board positions shall be filled by the nominees receiving the most votes, provided that the nominees filling those positions, including the Chair of the Board, allow for a Board composition that includes at least two men and two women.
-If the election process described above does not result in a Board composition that includes a minimum of two men and two women, the candidate(s) of the overrepresented gender with the fewest number of votes who would otherwise have been elected to a position in that round of voting shall not fill a Board position.
-Instead that position shall be filled by the next candidate(s) of the underrepresented gender who received the highest number of votes in that round of voting, until the requirements of By-Law 26.1(a) have been met. - 28.3 A ballot shall be considered spoiled if it: - a) contains votes for a number of nominees other than the number of available Directors' positions; or
+The names of all candidates for elected Directors' positions shall appear on the ballot. - 28.2 Each Member in attendance at the Annual Meeting shall receive a number of ballots equal to the number of votes the Member is entitled to cast as described in By-Law 24.
+Each Member shall designate one or more of its Delegates to vote on that Member's behalf. - 28.3 Except as described in By-Law 28.4, a ballot shall be considered spoiled and shall not count as a vote cast if it: - a) contains votes for a number of candidates other than the number of available Directors' positions; or - b) includes votes for a number of candidates of a specific gender identity in excess of the maximum number of such candidates permitted to serve on the Board in By-Law 26.1. - 28.4 Notwithstanding anything to the contrary in this By-Law 28, if the number of candidates on the initial election ballot is equal to the number of available Board positions, a ballot containing votes for fewer candidates than the number of available positions shall not be considered spoiled, and there shall be a single round of voting, with only those candidates who receive a majority of the votes cast being declared elected as Directors.